ebrasha/-laravel-abdal-detector/README.md

 ## Made For

-Find info about IP , OS and web browser from your client.
+Find info about IP , OS and web browser from your client....

 **Requires**
 > laravel 5.* or above